Duvall Foundation for the Arts is a 501c3 organization.

 6) Design of site improvements are underway including underground utilities, access road, parking, trail, lawn, gas, power, irrigation, sewer, water, and storm water.
 These designs are included on construction drawings that Westcott Homes has submitted to the City.
 The City has reviewed the construction drawings and has provided review comments.
 Westcott Homes and their consultants revise the drawings based on the City comments.
 This is a normal part of getting to approved set of construction drawings.
 There are still some details that are being resolved on the third revision.
 These drawings are very detailed and get down to very specific information for the outdoor areas including for example where individual lawn sprinkler heads will be located.
 To indicate the level of complexity of these drawings we are providing an example of the raingarden planting plan that will treat stormwater.
 The raingarden will be owned and managed by DFA and will have a gravel trail and native plants.
 See the attached picture that shows the conceptual planting plan in color and then the landscape architectural plans that are based on the concept plan.
 Each detail of the project has to be thought through, designed and then conveyed in a set of construction drawings.
 This raingarden example is only one item on one sheet.
-The overall Westcott project, including the improved parcel for the Art Center, has 99 design sheets within the plan set.
+The overall Westcott project, including the improved parcel for the Duvall Cultural and Performing Arts Center, has 99 design sheets within the plan set.

 The devil is always in the details and there are many on this project.